nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

 This plot looks fine here in the documentation, but when you imagine it as a full-width plot in a paper the fonts are much too large.
 It's easy to fix these with TuePlots.jl!

+## Creating and using Makie Themes with TuePlots.jl
 All we have to do is create a Makie `Theme` from one of the available settings:

 ```@example 1